Prince Claus of the Netherlands: Activities

 As a husband of the heir, Claus was a member of the National Advisory Council for Development Cooperation and its Bureau, and was a chair of the National Committee for Development Strategy 1970‑1980 and the Netherlands Development Organization.
 He also worked as special advisor to the Minister for Development Cooperation.
 He held these positions until 1980.

 On 30 April 1980, Claus' mother-in-law, Queen Juliana, abdicated in favour of Princess Beatrix, who became Queen of the Netherlands.
 After the investiture, the couple visited the Netherlands Antilles and Aruba.
 As a prince consort, Prince Claus frequently visited public organisations, commercial and industrial enterprises, and companies in the agriculture and fisheries sector.

 In 1984, Claus became the Inspector General for Development Cooperation, member of the Board of Directors of De Nederlandsche Bank N.V. (until 1998), member of the Board of Directors of Royal PTT Nederland, and Chair of the Transport and Public Works Platform.

 Claus was an honorary chair of the National Coordinating Committee for the Protection of Monuments and Historic Buildings and the King William I Foundation.
 He was also a patron of the Concertgebouw Orchestra and Scouting Netherlands.

 On Claus' seventieth birthday, the Prince Claus Fund for Culture and Development was established on the initiative of the Dutch government.
 The fund focused on enhancing understanding of cultures and promoting interaction between culture and development.

 Declining health and death

 Claus suffered various health problems, such as depression, cancer and Parkinson's disease.
 He died of complications of pneumonia and Parkinson's at the Academic Medical Center in Amsterdam on 6 October 2002 after a long illness, aged 76.
 He died less than four months after the birth of his first grandchild.

-Claus was interred in the Royal Family's tomb in Delft on 15 October.
+Claus is interred in the royal family's tomb in Delft on 15 October.
 It was the first full state funeral since Queen Wilhelmina's in 1962.